 When you are having a baby, you are faced with many questions which can seem overwhelming.
 One of the most important is, how you are going to feed your baby?
 All governing health agencies recommend breastfeeding as the best form of nutrition for your baby, and so does Fort HealthCare.
 Of course, the transition to breastfeeding is not always easy, so we will help you in every way to make this a positive and successful experience.

 Here are 5 things to remember:

 Breastfeeding gives your new baby the very best start.
 It supplies food, comfort, and love.
 Experts agree: Breastfeeding is the healthiest choice for babies during the first year of life and beyond.
 It’s healthy for Mom, too.
+Breast milk has antibodies in it that helps infants’ immune systems fight off sickness, and contributes to lowering children’s risk for developing asthma, allergies, colic, and obesity later on in life.
 Breastfeeding may be challenging at first.
 But you and your baby can succeed together.

 If you are having difficulty breastfeeding, call (920-568-5300) one of our five certified Lactation Consultants to provide counseling.
 Often, simple adjustments can make a world of difference.
 Visit FortHealthCare.com/Baby to learn more about how we're helping you have a healthier baby.